openhab/openhab-android/docs/USAGE.md

 # Android App

-The openHAB Android application is a native client for openHAB.
+The openHAB Android application is a native client for openHAB, compatible with phones and tablets.
 The app follows the basic principles of the other openHAB UIs, like Basic UI, and presents your predefined openHAB [sitemap(s)](http://docs.openhab.org/configuration/sitemaps.html).

 <a href="https://play.google.com/store/apps/details?id=org.openhab.habdroid">